msu-denver/activity-03-requirement-specs-mota-fan-club/README.md

 Elect one of you to be the one that will document the requirment specs.
 They should be written directly in this README file.

 ## System Requirements
+The system should be accessable by chrome, firefox, safari, and edge.
+The system should be hosted on a reliable web server to ensure consistent access and minimize downtime.
+Data backups should be performed regularly to prevent data loss in case of system failures or errors.
+User can access with 18mbps wifi
+Needs to work on mobile browsers
 ...

 ## User Requirements
+User can create an account

 ### Functional
+Users can input ingredients and generate AI recipes User must pay subscription fee for premium version
 ...

 ### Non-functional